-Ex-Seahawk Marshawn Lynch gets in twitter feud with Netflix’s ‘Ultimate Beastmaster’
+Ex-Seahawk Marshawn Lynch gets in Twitter feud with Netflix’s ‘Ultimate Beastmaster’

-Lynch goes full Beast Mode in a tweet feud with the new show “Ultimate Beastmaster.”.
+Lynch goes full Beast Mode in a tweet battle with the new show “Ultimate Beastmaster.”

 A new Netflix series has appropriated part of Marshawn Lynch’s brand, and the Seahawks legend is having none of it.